Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 The right multivitamin category depends on the purpose of use.

-A formula designed for pregnancy reflects a different context than one designed for general adult use.
+A formulation designed for pregnancy reflects a different context than one designed for general adult use.
 That difference matters more than assuming one category is automatically better.

 What Each Category Is Designed For